 Heidi J. Hornik, Ph.D.

-President, Midwest Art History Society
+President and Interim Treasurer, Midwest Art History Society

 Professor of Italian Renaissance and Baroque Art, Baylor University